top of page

 If you feel aligned with this work and would like to contribute, collaborate, or learn more, please contact info@koacloudforest.org.

-With deep gratitude, we recognize Sasha Knowles of Kailua-Kona, Hawai'i; Yukiko Northon of Kailua-Kona, Hawai'i; Sifu Chee Johnson of Kealakekua, Hawai'i; Anna and Roger Southern of Waimea, Hawaiʻi; Erin of Ocean View, Hawai'i; Auntie Janut and Larry of Ocean View, Hawaiʻi; James and Ohana of Captain Cook, Hawai'i; Robert S. Schemenauer of British Columbia; Dr. JB Friday of Hawaiʻi Island; and Diana Hoaglan-Blair and Steve Blair of Collierville, Tennessee.
+With deep gratitude, we recognize the contributions of Sasha Knowles of Kailua-Kona, Hawai'i; Yukiko Northon of Kailua-Kona, Hawai'i; Sifu Chee Johnson of Kealakekua, Hawai'i; Hayden Stephens of Kailua-Kona, Hawai'i; Cindy of Waimea, Hawai'i; Anna and Roger Southern of Waimea, Hawaiʻi; Erin J. of Ocean View, Hawai'i; Auntie Janut and Larry of Ocean View, Hawaiʻi; James and Ohana of Captain Cook, Hawai'i; Gale Ziccareli of Kailua-Kona, Hawai'i; Robert S. Schemenauer of British Columbia; Dr. JB Friday of Hawaiʻi Island; Dr. Mark S. Thorne of Kamuela, Hawai'i; Dr. Mark Wright of Kailua-Kona, Hawai'i; Angelina and Keali'i of Ocean View, Hawai'i; and Diana Hoaglan-Blair and Steve Blair of Collierville, Tennessee.

-KCFC also honors the legacy of the late Gale Duane Hoaglan, whose pointillist artistry and love of flight and space, inspired the imagery and visual character featured throughout this website.
+KCFC also honors the aviation and artistic legacy of the late Gale Duane Hoaglan, whose pointillist artistry inspired the imagery and visual character featured throughout this website.

-He Waʻa He Moku — "The island is a canoe."
+He Waʻa He Moku, He Moku He Waʻa - "The canoe is an island, and the island is a canoe."

 E Ola Koa - "Live like a koa tree."